+CHALLENGE GRANTS

-CHALLENGE GRANTS Nonprofit institutions interested in developing new sources of long-term support for educational, scholarly, preservation, and public programs in the humanities may be assisted in these efforts by an NEH Challenge Grant.
-Grantees are required to raise three or four dollars in new or increased donations for every federal dollar offered.
-Both federal and nonfederal funds may be used to establish or increase endowments to guarantee long-term support for a variety of humanities needs.
-Funds may also be used for limited direct capital expenditures, where such needs are compelling and clearly related to improvements in the humanities.
-A special initiative to assist public libraries in creating endowments to support humanities programming is available to libraries that have not previously held an NEH Challenge Grant.
-Awards made through this initiative have a maximum of \$150,000 in federal dollars; the recipient is required to raise two times the amount of federal funds offered.
-Applications will be accepted at the regular Challenge Grants deadline.
-Eligible applicants: Nonprofit postsecondary, educational, research, and cultural institutions and organizations working within the humanities.
-Application deadline: May 1, 1998 May 1, 1998 202/606-8309 e-mail: challenge@neh.gov
+Nonprofit institutions interested in developing new sources of long-term support for educational, scholarly, preservation, and public programs in the humanities may be assisted in these efforts by an NEH Challenge Grant.
+Grantees are required to raise three or four dollars in nonfederal donations for every federal dollar offered.
+Both federal and nonfederal funds may be used to establish or increase institutional endowments and thus guarantee long-term support for a variety of humanities needs.
+Funds may also be used for limited direct capital expenditures, where such needs are compelling and clearly related to long-term improvements in the humanities.

+Eligible applicants:

+Nonprofit postsecondary, educational, research, and cultural

+institutions and organizations working within the humanities.

+Application deadline: May 1, 1999

+e-mail: challenge@neh.gov